A complete guide to payroll for

 Payroll checklist for new employers

-For new employers, paying staff can be a hassle.
+For new employers, paying staff can be daunting.
 To show you how simple it can be, we’ve put together a handy checklist.

-- Pay details such as gross wage, allowances, hourly rate, employment period.
+- and any pay details such as gross wage, allowances, hourly rate.

-- Reconcile total gross wages of the payment register YTD report to wages expense YTD
+- Reconcile the total gross wages of the payment register Year to Date (YTD) report to wages expense YTD.

-- Reconcile outstanding super liability to unpaid superannuation for the month/quarter
+- Reconcile outstanding superannuation liability to unpaid superannuation for the month or quarter (depending on how you are reporting to ATO).

 - Reconcile payroll tax for the month.